The University's response to the Prevent Duty

 E-learning module: introduction to the Prevent duty

-The Leadership Foundation for Higher Education has developed an e-learning module which provides an introduction to the Prevent duty as it affects higher education.
+The University has adopted the Leadership Foundation for Higher Education (now known as Advance HE) e-learning module which provides an introduction to the Prevent duty as it affects higher education.
 You can access this module via Minerva here.

 The Prevent duty, which came into force for universities in September 2015, places legal requirements on the University to minimise the risk of individuals being drawn into terrorism and to ensure vulnerable individuals receive timely and appropriate support.